iampopov/eslint-prettier-setup/README.md

 [Prettier](https://https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)

+#### Workspace Settings

 Then you'll want to open your Command Palette (`⌘` `⇧` `p`) and search for:

 > Preferences: Open Settings (JSON)

-This will open a file named "settings.json" to which you'll add the following:
+This will open a file named "settings.json" to which you'll add the following code snippet:

 ```json
 "[javascript]": {